OpenDSA/OpenDSA/RST/en/Glossary.rst

    push
       A specialized term used to indicate inserting an :term:`element` onto a :term:`stack`.

+   pushdown automata
+   PDA
+      A type of :term:`Finite State Automata` that adds a stack memory to the basic :term:`Deterministic Finite Automata` machine.
+      This extends the set of languages that can be recognize to the :term:`context-free languages <context-free language>`.

    quadratic growth rate
       A growth rate function of the form :math:`cn^2` where :math:`n`